East St., Mount Washington

 Mt.
 Washington, MA 01258

-Mt.
-Everett Road is now closed for the winter season.
+The entrance road to Mt.
+Everett is now open for the season.

 In the extreme southwest corner of Massachusetts is a cluster of parks noted for their spectacular scenery and stunning views.
 They surround "The Dome" of Mount Everett in this 1,356 acre state reservation.
 Seasonal road access and parking is available to the Guilder Pond day-use area.
 From thereon a 0.75 mile path leads to the top of Mount Everett.
 At the 2,624-foot elev. summit, amidst an unusual dwarf pitch pine-scrub oak forest, is a breathtaking 360-degree panorama of Massachusetts, New York and Connecticut.